Contributors Dropdown icon

 • Can you tell me about a recent conversation you had with a prospect, what was the challenge they were trying to solve?

-• Tell me about the competition… what do you think our competitive advantage is over the rest of the companies that we compete with?
+• Tell me about the competition… What do you think our competitive advantage is over the rest of the companies that we compete with?

 Speaking to your sales reps to determine customer pain points can be very valuable for marketers.
 By better understanding what unique selling points are most appealing to certain customers, you can double down on those unique selling points in your messaging.